wowwish/functional-programming-with-scala/Notes/Week1.md

 # Blocks and Lexical Scoping

 It's a good practice in programming to split up a task into many small functions.
 Functions like _isGoodEnough_, _improve_ and _sqrIter_ pollute the global namespace and we normally would not want these functions to be user-accessible as they are only part of the implementation of _sqrt_.
-We can put these _auxillary_ functions or sub-functions inside _sqrt_ using a block delimited by braces `{ ... }`.
+We can put these _auxiliary_ functions or sub-functions inside _sqrt_ using a block delimited by braces `{ ... }`.

 ```
 def sqrt(x: Double) = {